Find out all about the speakers coming to TCUK25!

 Rahel Anne Bailie is the Content Solutions Director at Altuent, an Ireland-based agency focusing on elevating enterprise knowledge through structured content, AI content readiness, and user adoption.
 She is well-known in the content industry, with books, awards, and accolades to her name.
 More importantly, she is passionate about content and has spent over two decades helping companies make sense of their operations, taking on increasingly-complex problems in the areas of content strategy, content operations, knowledge management, creative operations, and related areas where she makes order from content chaos.

-Surviving the savanna: adapting to an evolving career landscape
+Surviving the savanna: Adapting to an evolving career landscape

 Speakers